UNDERSTAND the cultural phenomena & conflicts that surround us;

 The book is not intended to be a guidebook, but both a suggested cultural itinerary and an introduction to some fascinating aspects of the island.
 It does not mention every place of interest, which may be found in guidebooks and online, or where to sleep and eat - for which booking sites offer everything that is necessary and are regularly updated.
 The aim is to go a little deeper into lesser known aspects of the island and places and people that are almost never mentioned - especially some of the interesting characters in its history.
 Above all, it is an attempt to explore and investigate the mythical and magical aspects of Sardinia.

 My book on the Terracotta Army of the First Emperor of China, Terracotta Warriors: History, Mystery and the Latest Discoveries, was published in London in February 2018 by Weidenfeld & Nicolson.
-The paperback was published on 7 February 2019.
+The paperback followed on 7 February 2019.

 The most recently completed documentary film is The City Wall of Xi'an.
 This wall in its extant form is a late fourteenth century structure built by the Ming dynasty and faced with brick two hundred years later.
 The film tells the story from four different perspectives: first, it looks at the importance of walls generally in ancient Chinese civilisation; secondly, it traces the physical construction and materials used to build it; thirdly, it considers the wall as a significant aesthetic monument to the Chinese architectural and cultural heritage; and, lastly, as a cultural and political artefact which symbolises this proud and ancient city and its people.
 The film is 30 minutes in length.